engineergorman/lpc1114fn28/README.md

 SPI, I2C, ADC, DAC, PWM, nested interrupts, etc.  The full datasheet is
 here:  http://www.nxp.com/documents/data_sheet/LPC111X.pdf

-This project is exploring the use of C++ to create a highy readable thin hardware abstraction layer for setting up the chip's core features and perhipherals.
+This project is exploring the use of C++ to create a highy readable, yet thin hardware abstraction layer for setting up the chip's core features and perhipherals.
 Current examples include:
 * blinky:  Configure the PLL for 48Mhz operation using the built in IRC